 Participatory mitigation and monitoring: Community involvement in monitoring the impacts and results of the program helps to build capacity among farmers and local organizations, and helps the project achieve long-term success.
 It is important to understand that there should be a strong social component to community involvement, including engaging men, women, children, and the elderly, as well as other social groups that may have different roles in agricultural production and labor.
 Understanding the different roles that various social groups play in agriculture can help increase the effectiveness and sustainability of project interventions.
-Community members should be involved in defining and analyzing problems, identifying potentially adverse impacts, designing and implementing mitigating activities, and measuring success or failure of their efforts reinforces the notion of accountability, both within the community and with respect to the program staff.
+Community members should be involved in defining and analyzing problems, identifying potentially adverse impacts, designing and implementing mitigating activities, and measuring success in terms of participant satisfaction and other indicators.
+Drawing conclusions about the success or failure of their efforts reinforces the notion of accountability, both within the community and with respect to the program staff.
 It also strengthens organizational management skills, creates better understanding of the causes and effects of environmental impacts, and helps avoid the problems of top-down project programming.

-Accordingly, program proponents should schedule routine monitoring and evaluation sessions with the participants as a prelude to preparing the formal yearend mitigation and monitoring reports required by USAID.
+Accordingly, program proponents should schedule routine monitoring and evaluation sessions with the participants as a prelude to preparing the formal year-end mitigation and monitoring reports required by USAID.
 Semi-structured encounters with farmers (which should also include an opportunity for ad hoc responses by participants) may address environmental issues that need special monitoring, such as ensuring that:

-- Project practices do not lead to erosion, clearing, or conversion of marginal lands not suited to agriculture; - Soil conservation measures are actually reducing and/or arresting erosion and runoff problems; - Project measures are not negatively impacting women or other vulnerable groups unintentionally;
+Project practices do not lead to erosion, clearing, or conversion of marginal lands not suited to agriculture;